Merchant Agreement

 14.1 Your Indemnification Obligations

 You agree to indemnify, defend, and hold harmless Logosive, our affiliates, and our respective officers, directors, employees, agents, and service providers (collectively, "Indemnified Parties") from and against any and all claims, damages, losses, costs, and expenses, including reasonable attorneys' fees, arising from or related to your use of our Services.
-This indemnification obligation extends to claims arising from your breach of this Agreement or any other agreement with us, your violation of any law, regulation, or third-party right, and your debates, events, or business activities, including but not limited to claims by Consumers regarding your events or services.
+This indemnification obligation extends to claims arising from your breach of this Agreement or any other agreement with us, your violation of any law, regulation, or third-party right, and your debates or business activities, including but not limited to claims by Consumers regarding your debates or services.

 Your indemnification obligations specifically include, but are not limited to, any disputes between you and Consumers, claims of false advertising or misrepresentation, personal injury or property damage at your events, and intellectual property infringement.
 You must also indemnify us for your negligence or willful misconduct, any violation of third-party rights including privacy, publicity, or intellectual property rights, and all chargebacks, refunds, or payment disputes related to your transactions.
 Additionally, you are responsible for any tax liabilities related to your activities and any content you provide or display through our Services.
 This indemnification obligation is unlimited in amount and survives the termination of this Agreement.